strapi/rfcs/rfcs/xxxx-template.md

 # Motivation

-WebP and AVIF are superior formats for the web and are growing in support very fast.
+WebP and AVIF are superior formats for the web and support is growing very fast.

-It got to a point where some projects could decide to only work with these formats to improuve the user experience without adding engeneering complexity or hosting costs.
+It got to a point where some projects could decide to **only** work with these formats to improuve the user experience without adding engeneering complexity or hosting costs.

 One could even argue that this could make your service more ecologically friendly, by reducing the data transfered on every page load.